What is B2B event marketing and why you should still consider it

 This limited number will make attendees feel important, a great convincing tactic since people thrive with special treatment.

-VIP dinners are great for warming hot and existing leads further, making them move through the sales funnel quicker.
+VIP dinners are great for warming up hot and existing leads, further engaging them, and helping them move through the sales funnel more quickly.

-To make attendees feel more special, VIP dinners are a valuable opportunity to offer them an exclusive experience by giving them pampering of some sort.
+To make attendees feel more special, VIP dinners offer a valuable opportunity to provide them with an exclusive experience by pampering them in some way.

-Say you’re promoting an online remote work tool to automate tasks for team members, giving these executives a free trial of your remote task manager for at least 6 months will give them invaluable experience with your service.
+Say you’re promoting an online remote work tool to automate tasks for team members, giving these executives a free trial of your remote task manager for at least 6 months will provide them with invaluable experience with your service.

 User Conferences